Teachers Day 2023: List of Awards and Honours conferred to Dr. Sarvepalli Radhakrishnan

 1. In 1931, he was appointed as Knight Bachelor.
 He ceased to use the title "Sir" after India attained independence and preferred to continue his academic title "Doctor".

 2. In 1938, he was elected Fellow of the British Academy.

 3. In 1954, he was awarded the country's highest civilian award, Bharat Ratna.

 4. In 1954, he was awarded as German "Order pour le Merit for Arts and Science".

-5. In 1962, he received the Peace Prize of the German Book Trade.
+5. In 1962, he received the Peace Prize in the German Book Trade.

-6. In 1962, Dr. Sarvepalli Radhakrishnan's honour on his birthday that is on 5 September, Teachers Day in India is celebrated.
+6. In 1962, Dr. Sarvepalli Radhakrishnan's honour on his birthday which is on 5 September, Teachers Day in India is celebrated.
 He believed that "teachers should be the best minds in the country".

 7. In 1963, he received the British Order of Merit.

 8. In 1968, he became the first person to receive the Sahitya Akademi Fellowship, the highest honour conferred by the Sahitya Akademi on a writer.

 9. In 1975, he received the Templeton Prize, a few months before his death.
 He was received for advocating non-aggression and conveying “a universal reality of God that embraced love and wisdom for all people”.
 The entire amount of the prize was donated by him to Oxford University.